rackspace/runway/docs/source/cfngin/configuration.rst

 Pre & Post Hooks
 ----------------

-Many actions allow for pre & post hooks_.
-These are python functions/methods that are executed before, and after the action is taken for the entire config.
-Hooks_ can be enabled or disabled, per hook_.
-Only the following actions allow pre/post hooks_:
+Many actions allow for pre & post :ref:`hooks <term-cfngin-hook>`.
+These are python functions/methods that are executed before, and after the action is taken for the entire config. :ref:`Hooks <term-cfngin-hook>` can be enabled or disabled, per :ref:`hook <term-cfngin-hook>`.
+Only the following actions allow pre/post :ref:`hooks <term-cfngin-hook>`:

 * build (keywords: ``pre_build``, ``post_build``)
 * destroy (keywords: ``pre_destroy``, ``post_destroy``)